How to Support Employees During the Anti-Racism Movement

-The world has looked different the last few weeks in the aftermath of George Floyd’s death, not to mention the growing threat of coronavirus.
-Millions of people have been marching in America’s cities and abroad, demanding for justice, police reform, and an end to systemic racism.
+Millions of people have been marching in America’s cities and abroad, demanding justice, police reform, and an end to systemic racism.
 This movement is being referred to as the anti-racism movement.
 It’s inspiring and emotional, to see the nation come together to achieve a common goal after many months of uncertainty and turmoil.

-As businesses gear up to reopen amidst this movement, decision makers should be thinking about how best to support their employees during this time, since we’re all on the same team.
+As businesses gear up to reopen amidst this movement, decision-makers should be thinking about how best to support their employees during this time, since we’re all on the same team.
 Below we’ve compiled a few suggestions.
-If we missed anything please let us know – we will update this post with suggestions as we receive them.

 Make a Donation, Big or Small

 Thousands of companies, large and small, have pledged donations to anti-racism organizations like the ACLU, Black Lives Matter, and the George Floyd Memorial Fund.
 Make a one-time donation to any or all of these.
 Let your employees know that these are the places you’re supporting during the anti-racism movement.
-Additionally, provide these links to your employees if they’re interested in donating as well.
+Additionally, provide these links to your employees if they’re also interested in donating.
 If you’re able, offer to match employee donations as well up to a certain amount.

 Start an In-House Discussion Group